aws-samples/eks-workshop/content/advanced/430_emr_on_eks/fargate_2.md

 ```sh
 watch kubectl get pod -n spark
 ```
 Wait for about 2 minutes.
-Press ctl+c to exit, as oon as the Spark driver is running.
+Press ctl+c to exit, as soon as the Spark driver is running.
 ![](/images/emr-on-eks/job_hang.png)

 Check the driver’s log: